 What Is the Screw Size for Mounting a TV in a Traver Trailer?

 The screw size for mounting a TV in a travel trailer will depend on the type of wall you have and the size and weight of your television.
-Screws are provided by the TV mount manufacturer.
+The TV mount manufacturer provides screws.
 See the step-by-step below to learn more about How to Mount a TV in a Travel Trailer.

 In this section, we show you tips you should follow and will be able to successfully mount a TV or other heavy item hanging on your travel trailer walls.
 This is the way we hang heavy stuff on a trailer wall.